-- (1) Fundamental system to promote group management - The Company shall establish a section of its own responsible for promoting group management and with regard to important managerial matters of the group companies, including business plans, establish a system to allow them to consult with the Company in advance and file ex-post facto reports in accordance with the group company management rules to be prescribed by the Company. - The Company shall regularly hold various meetings and training sessions for officers and employees of its group companies to share information among the Group. - (2) Assumption of the offices of officers of group companies by officers of the Company - The Company shall make its officers assume the offices of directors and corporate auditors of its important group companies to ensure legitimate and effective management of the Group. - (3) Establishment of corporate ethics in the entire Group and the formulation of risk management systems - The Company shall determine policies on the establishment of corporate ethics in the entire Group by taking into consideration deliberations at its "Corporate Ethics Committee". - The Company shall determine fundamental matters for risk management of the entire Group at its "Risk Management Committee". - The Company shall establish a section responsible for risk management of the entire Group and each group company shall take measures to establish committees and regulations, whereby formulating a system for the establishment of corporate ethics and appropriate risk management of the entire Group. - Furthermore, for specific risk management of the entire Group, each section and each branch of the Company and each group company shall take the initiative in detecting serious risks and developing a system to implement countermeasures, whereby allowing the section responsible for risk management of the entire Group to cooperate with the internal audit sections to manage each progress situation and afford support.
+- (1) Fundamental system to promote group management - The Company shall establish a section of its own responsible for promoting group management and with regard to important managerial matters of the group companies, including business plans, establish a system to allow them to consult with the Company in advance and file ex-post facto reports in accordance with the group company management rules to be prescribed by the Company. - The Company shall regularly hold various meetings and training sessions for officers and employees of its group companies to share information among the Group. - (2) Assumption of the offices of officers of group companies by officers of the Company - The Company shall make its officers assume the offices of directors and audit & supervisory board members of its important group companies to ensure legitimate and effective management of the Group. - (3) Establishment of corporate ethics in the entire Group and the formulation of risk management systems - In accordance with the policies of the Risk Management Committee, the Corporate Ethics Committee shall deliberate on and evaluate the establishment of corporate ethics, and the Crisis Measures Committee shall deliberate on and evaluate a response to any serious crisis, by seeking broad knowledge from experts. - The Company shall establish a section responsible for risk management of the entire Group and each group company shall take measures to establish committees and regulations, whereby formulating a system for the establishment of corporate ethics and appropriate risk management of the entire Group. - Furthermore, for specific risk management of the entire Group, each section and each branch of the Company and each group company shall take the initiative in detecting serious risks and developing a system to implement countermeasures, whereby allowing the section responsible for risk management of the entire Group to cooperate with the internal audit sections to manage each progress situation and afford support.